Duality of Stochastic Observability and Constructability and Links to Fisher Information: Stochastic Observability and Constructability

 \section{Stochastic Observability and Constructability}

 This section reviews stochastic observability and constructability Gramians for linear systems, both with and without process noise, and gives their relation to the FIM with respect to the entire state trajectory, i.e., the trajectory information matrix.
-The Gramian definitions here differ from those derived from empirical approaches \cite{powel2020empirical, boyacioglu2024}.
+The Gramian definitions here differ from those derived from empirical approaches \cite{powel2020empirical}, as we neither perturb the state nor run Monte Carlo simulations.